 Use the "X" to close pop-up windows.

 Get to know what your computer's system messages look like so that you can spot a fake.
 It's usually pretty easy to tell the difference once you get to know the standard look of your system alerts.
 Stay away from the "No thanks" buttons if you can help it, and instead close the window with the default "X" at the corner of the toolbar.
 For an even more reliable option, use the keystroke combination for "close window" built into your software.
 You can look in your browser's "File" menu to find it.

-For more information on spyware, spyware removal and related topics, check out the links on the next page.
+For more information on spyware, spyware removal and related topics, check out the links below.

 More Great Links